How to Write a Love Letter That Actually Hits Different

 - Writing what you think they want to hear.
 They will feel the performance.
 Write what is actually true for you, even if it is smaller or stranger than what sounds romantic.

-How to deliver a love letter
+How to deliver it

 Making it digital

 - Spotify block.
 A song that was playing at the moment you described, or a playlist that captures how you feel right now.
 Music does emotional work that words cannot always reach.
+How to find good Spotify playlists.

 Final checklist